LearnYouSomeComputer/Tools-For-Programming/02-Bash-Basics.md

 In this example, we call `main.cpp` a **command line argument**.
 Many programs require command line arguments in order to work.
-If a program requires more than one argument, we simply separate them with spaces.
+If a program requires more than one argument, we simply separate them with spaces.[^spaces]

 #### Flags